Slopes of eigencurves over boundary disks: Introduction

 \begin{thm} Assume that the conductor of $\psi$ is exactly $p^m$.
 (By our later convention, this will include the case when $\psi$ is trivial and $m=1$.)
 Let $t$ denote $\dim S_2(\Gamma_0(p^mN); \psi)^{\ell \new}$ so that $\dim S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new} = kt$.
 Then the Newton polygon of the $U_p$-action on $S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new}$ lies above the polygon with vertices

 \end{thm} The complete proof is given in Theorem~\ref{T:weak Hodge polygon}.
 Note that the lower bound is independent of $k$, and thus uniform in $k$.
 A similar uniform quadratic lower bound of Newton polygon was obtained by the first named author in \cite{wan} using a variant of Dwork's trace formula.
-We point out that our lower bound is much sharper.
-In fact, the distance between the end point of the Newton polygon of $U_p$ acting on $S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new}$ and our lower bound is \emph{linear} in $k$ (comparing to the quadratic difference in \cite{wan}).
+Our lower bound here is very sharp: the distance between the end point of the Newton polygon of $U_p$ acting on $S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new}$ and our lower bound is \emph{linear} in $k$.

-When the character $\psi$ is trivial, Theorem~\ref{T:theorem A} gives a heuristic explanation of a conjecture of Gouv\^ea on the distributions of slopes.
-Unfortunately, we cannot prove a family version of Theorem~\ref{T:theorem A} while keeping the same bound in this case; therefore, it does not prove this conjecture of Gouv\^ea.
+When the character $\psi$ is trivial, Theorem~\ref{T:theorem A} gives some theoretic evidence of a conjecture of Gouv\^ea on the distributions of slopes.
+But the method presented here is not enough to prove this conjecture of Gouv\^ea.
 We refer to Remarks~\ref{R:improve Hodge bound classical forms} and \ref{R:heuristic gouvea} for related discussions.

+We also point out that Theorem~\ref{T:theorem A} may suggest a very effective way to compute the eigencurve using definite quaternion algebras; the statement implies that the computation converges very well, comparable to the prevailing method of modular symbols.

-The proof of Theorem~\ref{T:theorem A} (and the proof of the subsequent theorems in this paper) uses Jacquet-Langlands correspondence to transfer all information into automorphic forms for a definite quaternion algebra.
+The proof of Theorem~\ref{T:theorem A} (and the proof of the subsequent theorems in this paper) uses Jacquet--Langlands correspondence to transfer all information into automorphic forms for a definite quaternion algebra.
 The advantage of working with definite quaternion algebra is its simpler geometry compared to the modular curves.
-The quadratic error term in \cite{wan} is partly a result of lack of a good integral structure on the modular curves.
-In contrast, the theory of overconvergent automorphic forms on a definite quaternion algebra d'apr\`es Buzzard \cite{buzzard} come equipped with a nice integral basis.
+The theory of overconvergent automorphic forms on a definite quaternion algebra d'apr\`es Buzzard \cite{buzzard} come equipped with a nice integral basis.
 Our computation essentially reproduces Jacobs' thesis \cite{jacobs}, except taking a more theoretical as opposed to computational approach.

 The real improvement over Jacobs' work is that, when the conductor $p^m$ of $\psi$ is large (e.g. $m \geq 4$), we can improve the lower bound above so that it \emph{agrees} with the Newton polygon (in the overconvergent setting) at infinitely many points which form an arithmetic progression.
 This gives the following \begin{thm} Keep the notation as in Theorem~\ref{T:theorem A} and assume that $m \geq 4$.
 Let $a_0(k) \leq a_1(k) \leq \dots \leq a_{kt-1}(k)$ denote the slopes of the $U_p$-action on $S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new}$, in non-decreasing order (with multiplicity).
 Then we have